IndEcol/pymrio/README.rst

 Citation
 ========

-If you use Pymrio in your research, citing the article describing the (`Stadler 2021`_) is very much appreciated.
+If you use Pymrio in your research, citing the article describing the package (`Stadler 2021`_) is very much appreciated.

 .. _`Stadler 2021`: https://openresearchsoftware.metajnl.com/articles/10.5334/jors.251/